• Skip to main content

 7. Log into your e-mail.
 If you can’t see the code, check the Spam folder instead of Inbox.
 If that doesn’t help, add [email protected] to your list of contacts/address book.
 Re-send the verification code.

-8. Once you receive the code, enter it into the text field at the Account Recovery page.
+8. Once you receive the code, enter it into the text field on the Account Recovery page.

 9. Reset your password.
 Don’t re-use old passwords, and consider using an online password generator.

-How to restore Gmail account password without alternate e-mail address and phone number
+Step 4.
+How to restore Gmail account password without an alternate e-mail address and phone number

 It’s no surprise that not having a phone number or a secondary address tied to your Gmail account is going to make things much harder.
 This is where the tips we outlined above will hopefully come to fruition.